srobo/docs/programming/servos.md

 Servos Board API
 ================

-The kit can control multiple servos.
-One servo board can control up to 12 servos.
+The servo board provided in the kit can control up to 12 servos.
-See the [Servo Board](/docs/kit/servo_board) hardware page for more details about this board.
+See the [Servo Board]({{ site.baseurl }}/kit/servo_board) hardware page for more details about this board.

 Accessing the Servo Board